all

 The guest can choose between two food packages, half board and full board.
 All menus are freshly prepared and based on local, fresh ingredients.

-Breakfast will normally consist of a full and varied buffet including, bread, pastry, jam, butter, honey, fruit, cheese, eggs served in a variety of ways, ham, cereals, tea, coffee, and fresh fruit juices.
+Breakfast will typically consist of a full and varied buffet, including bread, pastry, jam, butter, honey, fruit, cheese, eggs served in various ways, ham, cereals, tea, coffee, and fresh fruit juices.

-Lunch will generally consist of a main course, which may include fish, meat, chicken, or vegetables.
-Served with side dishes, salads, and vegetables, followed by fresh fruit, or dessert.
+Lunch consists of a main course, including fish, meat, chicken, and vegetables.
+This will be served with side dishes, salads, and vegetables, followed by fresh fruit or dessert.

-Dinner time on a gulet is a unique experience, and it usually lasts for a couple of hours.
-As the sun goes down, you can indulge in the sunset view, relax in the company of family and friends, capture great photos and create lifelong memories.
-Dinner is served on the alfresco dining area, just like all other meals, except in case of unpleasant weather conditions, the dinner service will move in the saloon.
-Following an aperitif, you can enjoy a three coursed dinner beautifully presented and served by the professional and friendly crew.
+Dinner time on a gulet is a unique experience, usually lasting for a few hours.
+As the sun goes down, you can indulge in the sunset view, relax with family and friends, capture fantastic photos, and create lifelong memories.
+Dinner is served in the alfresco dining area, just like all other meals, except in case of unpleasant weather conditions, the dinner service will move to the saloon.
+Following an aperitif, you can enjoy a three-course dinner beautifully presented and served by the professional and friendly crew.

-On more expensive and luxury gulets, lunch and dinner are served in several courses and light snacks are served during the day.
-1st class fish and meat, complexly prepared food that requires top chef skills, and the most demanding palate.
+For more expensive luxury gulets, lunch and dinner are served in several courses, and light snacks are served during the day.
+1st class fish and meat complexly prepared food require top chef skills and the most demanding palate.

 breakfast-on-gulet-allure-in-croatia.jpg